Why inflamed.community exists

 One person.

-The platform is built and maintained by Brett — a developer in Queensland, Australia, with no clinical training.
-AS affects people close to him, which is the only credential the project has and the only one it claims.
-There is no organisation, no investor, no clinical sponsor, and no commercial entity.
+The platform is built and maintained by Big Wella, a small Australian research and edutech company, run by one person, with no clinical training behind it.
+AS affects people close to the maintainer, which is the only credential the project has and the only one it claims.
+There is no investor, no sponsor, no profit motive.
 The architecture is small enough for one person to run, and the project will stay that size deliberately.

 What’s next